SomeWeekendReading/someweekendreading.github.io/_posts/2021-08-18-covid-vaccines-alzheimers.md

 Finally, why isn't there a conspiracy theory saying the vaccines _cause_ Alzheimers?
 That's the way it's usually supposed to go.
-Fortunately, _Reuters_ has a "Fact Check" article ready to go. <sup id="fn6a">[[6]](#fn6)</sup> They reassure the timid that: the Pfizer vaccine does not cause prion diseases like Creutzfeldt Jakob disese, it does not cause Alzheimers, and it does not cause Lou Gehrig's disease (ALS).
+Fortunately, _Reuters_ has a "Fact Check" article ready to go. <sup id="fn6a">[[6]](#fn6)</sup> They reassure the timid that: the Pfizer vaccine does not cause prion diseases like Creutzfeldt Jakob disease, it does not cause Alzheimers, and it does not cause Lou Gehrig's disease (ALS).
 The rumor is traced to the conservative "news" site Gateway Pundit (to which I refuse to link).
 It apparently got published in a low-quality journal, because accidents like that happen.
 The author, J